Pretty-Good-Freedom-Tech/bounties/neo4jrelay.md

 Generation of a report with an outline of the overall strategy to achieve **core goals** as well as the a**dvanced goals** as described below
 - Feasiblity of interface with LMDB versus strfry (e.g. use of ./strfry export command)
-- what is the best import strategy for real-time import of data as new events are received by the relay?
-- what is the best method to load events that may have been missed?
+- what is the best method to load events for each of the scenarios below?
 Optimal time interval to run such a script?
 - detailed strategy for each major import tool: data importer, cypher: load csv, APOC, neo4j-admin
 - estimations of costs and length of time to complete goals